Cloudera Eyes Uniform Data Experience for All

 That same concept has been extended to other aspects of data, including governance, replication, and management model.
 “And all that stuff is essentially our shared data experience,” he says.
 “That’s what makes it possible for our customers to bring multiple applications to the same data, as opposed to have to shuffle data around to different specialty tools.”

-The tough part for Cloudera has been delivering that shared data expense when the data is residing in different clouds, or lives across clouds and on-premise enviroments.
+The tough part for Cloudera has been delivering that shared data experience when the data is residing in different clouds, or lives across clouds and on-premise enviroments.
 While an on-prem CDH implementation may use HDFS, an Altus PaaS environment on AWS may use S3 as the data store, while Altus on Azure uses ALDS (Azure Data Lake Store), Microsoft’s object storage format.

 “So what we’ve done with SDX is we’ve taken this this framework to allow different applications to share the same data, and we’ve generalized it so multiple Cloudera customers can use the same setup,” Zedlewski says.